maplesyruppppppp/cne-dropShadow/TUTORIAL.md

 	dropShadow.color = FlxColor.WHITE; // the color for your drop shadow
 	dropShadow.angle = 0; // the angle for your drop shadow
 	dropShadow.distance = 15; // the distance for your drop shadow
+	dropShadow.curZoom = 1; // the current zoom for your drop shadow
 	dropShadow.threshold = 0.1; // the brightness for your drop shadow
 	dropShadow.antialiasAmt = 2; // the amount of antialias for your drop shadow